shivam5475/plant_disease_detect/Readme.md

+THere ARE wrong API keys in .env .If  you want you can generate your api keys  https://ai.google.dev/gemini-api/docs/api-key

 This project is a Streamlit application that uses a trained TensorFlow model to recognize plant diseases from uploaded images.
 It also provides information about the detected diseases using a ChatGPT-powered bot.
 Features